 In healthy discussions, nobody loses because there is no one trying to “beat” them.
 The whole objective is different.
 Both parties set out to reach a mutual understanding.

-The outcome could be one person coming around to the other’s side, or vice versa.
-More likely, both parties will realize they had gaps in their understanding and come away stronger for having addressed them.
+The outcome could be one person coming around to the other’s side or vice versa.
+Both parties will likely realize they had gaps in their understanding and come away stronger for addressing them.
 Healthy debate has very little use for absolutes, and real-world outcomes are rarely binary.

 How to Fix It